 Welcome to a new edition of Motorsport Weekend, our own feature where we talk about the most exciting motorsport events from the last three days.

-So, curious to see how Sebastian Vettel, Mark Webber, Mikko Hirvonen or Greg Biffle faired in their own races?
-Then hit the jump and find out.
+If you’re curious to see how Jorge Lorenzo, Dani Pedrosa, Tony Stewart or Carl Edwards faired in their respective events, hit the jump to find out.

 The MotoGP San Marino GP was part of a tragic weekend, as young Moto2 rider Shoya Tomizawa died after a violent crash.
 This is the second death in two weeks, after American rider Peter Lenz died last week at the Indianapolis GP in the USA.

 The MotoGP race was won by Spaniard Dani Pedrosa, who managed to fend off Jorge Lorenzo and Valentino Rossi.
 This was the first podium for Rossi after he recovered from his injury in the middle of the season.

 Overall standings still see Lorenzo in the lead, with 281 points, followed by Pedrosa, with 208, and Andrea Dovizioso, with 139.